 What are my legal rights?

 The Data Protection Legislation 2018 gives you rights about how organisations handle information about you.
-More detail about your rights on the following page.
+More detail about your rights is on the your information rights page.

 How do I request my information?